You Are Renting Attention

 CMO base salary

-$200K – $250K
+$200K to $250K

-Benefits + recruiting
+Benefits and recruiting

-$40K – $60K
+$40K to $60K

 Agency retainer (required to execute)